AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-file-names-valid-regx-aem-site-output.md

 Similar to the list of valid file name characters allowed for DITA topics, you can also configure a list of valid file name characters for AEM Site output.
 Some of the known characters that are not allowed in a URL are: ``'<>`@$``.
 These characters are configured to automatically convert into an underscore "`_`" when they are found while generating AEM Site output file names.

-The following tabs provide instructions based on your Experience Manager Guides setup: Cloud Service or On-Premise:
+The following tabs provide instructions to configure valid file names for AEM Site output based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]